yugokato/openapi-test-client/README.md

 > - `DemoAppAPIClient` will automatically set the `token` value to the API session in the client's post-request logic mentioned earlier

 The function call will return a `RestResponse` object where the decoded response is accessible as `response`.
-If you need to access the raw request and response objects from the `requests` library, you can do so through the `request` and `_response` attributes.
+If you need to access the raw request and response objects from the underlying `httpx` library, you can do so through the `request` and `_response` attributes.

 ```pycon
 >>> r.status_code